 Syncing takes time at the beginning because Deskman needs to find remote installations in the first place.
 Once they are found, synchronization events are not immediate: a few minutes should suffice, but it depends on availability, speed and network configuration.

 Check the following, in case issues persist:

-- Network proxies will probably stop sync operations
+- Network proxies will probably stop syncing operations.

-- Installations on a (different) sync group are ignored
+- Installations from a different syncing group are ignored.

 Web filter issues